Virtual reality (VR) is essentially what it sounds like—”near-reality,” or in this case, a specific type of reality emulation.

 VR refers to any technology that completely replaces what your eyes see.
 This is typically achieved by wearing a headset or lens that creates heightened storytelling and an enhanced imaginary reality for learning or entertainment.
 VR technology essentially simulates real-life environments for a wide variety of applications.

 The viewer becomes a part of this virtual world, immersed in a 3D environment.
 In this virtual world, they can manipulate objects or perform a series of actions.
 Because of the immersive experience of this technology, we're seeing new virtual reality trends spreading like wildfire.

 What are the latest virtual reality trends and what do they mean for your association?

 VR is trending hard.
-According to a report published by Zion Market Research, the global VR market is set for rapid growth; the market was valued at approximately 2.02 billion USD in 2016 and is expected to reach around 26.89 billion USD by 2022.
+According to Zion Market Research, the global VR market is set for rapid growth.
+The market was valued at about 2.02 billion USD in 2016 and is expected to reach around 26.89 billion USD by 2022.

-Particularly for Google, who created an animated VR short eloquently named, Pearl.
-It’s about a father/daughter road trip that features the two driving along in a car, playing music and traveling from city to city.
+Particularly for Google, who created an animated VR short video eloquently named, Pearl.
+It’s about a father/daughter road trip that features the two driving along in a car, playing music, and traveling from city to city.
 Viewers can watch the six-minute movie with a VR headset which lets them feel as if they’re inside of the car with Pearl and her dad.